mattiebear/flow/README.md

 # Flow

 Start the development database with `docker compose up`.
-The first time it is started you will need to run `mix ecto.create && mix ecto.migrate` to set all migrations.
+Then run `mix setup` to download deps and initialize the database.

 Start the server with `mix phx.server`